winterland1989/bluebird/docs/docs/api/promise.setscheduler.md

 });
 ```

 Setting a custom scheduler could be necessary when you need a faster way to schedule functions than bluebird does by default.
+It also makes bluebird possible to use in platforms where normal timing constructs like `setTimeout` and `process.nextTick` are not available (like Nashhorn).

 You can also use it as a hook: